 Your humidity level

 Low humidity and dry soil cause leaves to droop and brown on their edges, later followed by entire yellowing, browning, and shriveling.
-Your Alocasia Polly will appreciate a boost in humidity from regular misting, a humidifier, or pebble tray.
+Your Alocasia will appreciate a boost in humidity from regular misting, a humidifier, or pebble tray.

-A weakened or stressed Alocasia Polly is more susceptible to insect infestations.
+A weakened or stressed Alocasia is more susceptible to insect infestations.
 Sap-sucking bugs like spider mites can drain your plant of moisture.
 This problem quickly manifests itself by yellowing leaflets and fronds.
 Scale, mealybugs, and spider mites occur frequently in indoor conditions.
 If not killed early on, these small pests proliferate and move all along frond parts into nooks and crannies.
 The piercing mouths of the insects exhaust your plant and accelerate yellowing, especially if your Alocasia is already unhealthy from poor lighting, a nutrient deficiency or improper soil moisture.
 Learn how to treat common houseplant pests here.

 Some yellowing is natural